-Example 9 - Recoupment of expenditure despite disposal of shares at a capital loss
+Example 8 - Recoupment of expenditure despite disposal of shares at a capital loss

 At the beginning of year 1, X acquired 100 shares in ABC Ltd, a JSE-listed company at a cost of R100 000 with the intention of selling them at a profit.
-During years 1 to 3 X claimed interest expenditure under section 11(a) of R60 000 as a deduction on funds used to purchase the shares.
+During years 1 to 3 X claimed interest expenditure under section 11(a) of R60 000 on funds used to purchase these shares as a deduction.
 At the end of year 4 the shares were sold for proceeds of R70 000.